cool-mcu/cetalib/docs/oled.md

 ## `void println(char *str)`

-Prints up to 21 characters of the passed string on the current OLED line, including a CR/NL character, advancing the cursor to the next line.
+Prints up to 21 characters of the passed string on the current OLED line, adding a New Line character ("\n") which advances the cursor to the next line.
 The remaining characters are truncated.

 Auto-scrolling is enabled on the display.